• Skip to primary navigation

 • Biased towards Amazon products

-We think that the Amazon Fire Stick 4K, even though it was released in 2018, still has the edge over the Amazon Fire Stick 2020, which is nice, but doesn’t offer 4K picture quality.
+We think that the Amazon Fire Stick 4K, even though it was released in 2018, still has the edge over the Amazon Fire Stick 2020, which is nice, but it is a “lite” device and doesn’t offer 4K or full voice command.

 Amazon Fire Stick 4K Review